 Please visit the eyezon website for further information about the evl3 and evl4 boards.

 There is currently support for the following device types within Home Assistant:

-This is a fully event-based component.
+This is a fully event-based integration.
 Any event sent by the Envisalink device will be immediately reflected within Home Assistant.

 envisalink section must be present in the